 About The New Mastersounds

-In the late 1990’s, guitarist and producer Eddie Roberts was running a club night in Leeds called “The Cooker.”
+In the late 1990’s, guitarist and producer Eddie Roberts was promoting a club night in Leeds called “The Cooker.”
 When The Cooker moved into a new venue with a second floor in 1999, there was space and the opportunity to put a live band together to complement the DJ sets.
-Simon Allen and Eddie had played together in 1997 as The Mastersounds, though with a different bassist and no organ.
+Simon Allen and Eddie had previously played together as The Mastersounds, though with a different bassist and no organ.
 Through friends and the intimate nature of the Leeds music scene, Pete Shand and Bob Birch were added on bass and Hammond respectively, and The New Mastersounds were born.
 Though it was raw, and more of a boogaloo sound at first, it was powerful from the start.
 Their first rehearsal was hot enough for Blow it Hard Records to release on two limited-edition 7” singles in 2000.

 As an example of the respect this band commands, Peter Wermelinger - DJ, collector, and author of the crate-diggers’ bible The Funky & Groovy Music Lexicon - places the 2001 NMS track ‘Turn This Thing Around’ in his all-time top-ten tunes, along with the likes of Eddie Harris, Funkadelic, and Herbie Hancock.
 The New Mastersounds are at the very top of an elite selection of acts that bring the true soul out of funk.